howtomakeaturn/Outlaw/README.md

 </form>
 ```

-And then tell the outlaw where to **inject** the data in the blog controller.
+And then tell the outlaw where to **create** the data in the blog controller.
 ```php
 function __construct(){
     $this->ol = new Outlaw();